grompe/BTWTweak/patcher/readme.txt

 - Changed stump remover to stack to 64.

+- Added some more blocks and items to creative tabs.

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.